ember-learn/ember-blog/source/2019-12-20-the-ember-times-issue-129.md

 Octane features a new reactivity model, a renewed practice of building components and a stronger focus on HTML driven web development than ever before.
 Octane aims to make building Ember apps for developers not only more easy, but also **more fun** right from the start.
 And on top of that, Ember Octane is **fully opt-in** and **interoperable** for existing Ember apps - which means you can try out the new way of building modern Ember Octane apps gradually, without having to rewrite your entire app today.

 Want to know all about Ember Octane?
 Learn more about what's new in Octane and how to get started [in the official Ember Octane release announcement](https://blog.emberjs.com/2019/12/20/octane-is-here.html) by [Yehuda Katz (@wycats)](https://github.com/wycats)!
+Need help?
+Check out **#topic-octane-migration** channel on the [Ember Discord](https://discordapp.com/invite/emberjs)!

 ---